 It is in times of turmoil and strife that true manliness is shown.
-A life without adversity makes a man weak, dull, and effeminate.
+A life without adversity makes a man weak and dull.
 In his essay, On Providence, the Roman philosopher Seneca discuses the importance of adversity in shaping a man’s life.
 According to Seneca, it is only through adversity that the Great Man can be created.
 Theodore Roosevelt understood this principle.
 It was the basis of his philosophy of the strenuous life.
 My generation has grown up in a time of unprecedented peace and affluence.
-Consequently, we’ve become wussified man-children.
 If we really want to know what we’re made of, we must be tested.
 If you wish to be a great man, avoid the life of ignoble ease and take on difficult tasks.

 From On Providence, by Seneca